2014 in Malaysia

 The Boeing 777-2H6ER of the Malaysia Airlines Flight MH370 which was reported missing on 8 March and assumed to have crashed somewhere in Indian Ocean on 24 March.

-The Boeing 777-2H6ER of the Malaysia Airlines Flight MH17 was shot down and crashed in eastern Ukraine near Russian border on 17 July with no survivors.
+The Boeing 777-2H6ER of the Malaysia Airlines Flight MH17 was shot down and crashed in eastern Ukraine near Russia border on 17 July with no survivors.

-The Airbus A320 of the Indonesia AirAsia Flight 8501 en route from Surabaya, Indonesia, to Singapore with 162 passengers and crews on board has reported missing from radar on 28 December and found crashed in Karimata Strait near Kalimantan, Indonesia, on 30 December.
+The Airbus A320-216 of the Indonesia AirAsia Flight QZ8501 en route from Surabaya, Indonesia, to Singapore with 162 passengers and crews on board has reported missing from radar on 28 December and found crashed in Karimata Strait near Kalimantan, Indonesia, on 30 December.

-The year 2014 in Malaysia was marked by significant political, social, and economic developments.
-The country experienced notable events including major political controversies, infrastructural progress, and cultural milestones.
-Throughout the year, Malaysia grappled with ongoing issues such as national security, economic challenges, and efforts to boost tourism and international relations.
-Noteworthy incidents included the disappearance of Malaysia Airlines Flight MH370, which drew global attention and prompted widespread search efforts.
-The government also focused on addressing domestic concerns such as public transportation expansion, educational reforms, and natural disaster responses.
-Additionally, 2014 witnessed various cultural festivals and sporting events that highlighted Malaysia’s diverse heritage and growing international presence.